epheo/blog/CONTRIBUTING.md

 ### For New Articles or Significant Changes

-1. **Open an issue first** to discuss your proposed contribution
+1. **Open an issue first** to discuss your proposal
    - Describe the topic and outline of your proposed content
-   - Wait for feedback before investing significant time
+   - Wait for feedback before investing any significant time

 2. If the proposal is accepted:
    - Fork the repository
    - Create your content following the existing structure and formatting guidelines